mrdbrg/React/React Practice/Udemy/React Bootcamp /03-State/mutating-state-pattern/README.md

 _The content described in this README file was extracted from the_ [The Modern React Bootcamp](https://www.udemy.com/course/modern-react-bootcamp/) _by Colt Steele._

-_The concept was learned by following the step by step tutorial from Colt Steele's course.
-This practice exercise, however, have been done from scratch (not copied and pasted) and modified to implement previous concepts._
+_The concept in this practice exercise was learned by following the step by step tutorial from Colt Steele's course.
+This exercise however, like in most of my repositories, have been done from scratch (not copied and pasted) and modified to implement previous concepts._